How Drug Courts Save Lives in Recovery

 Where Did Drug Courts Start and How Do They Work?

-The first drug court was founded in Miami-Dade County, Florida to address the number of non-violent offenders addicted to crack cocaine.
-Today, nearly every state has a drug court and research shows the impact in reduced recidivism, significant cost savings for taxpayers, and lives recovered.
+The first drug court was founded in Miami-Dade County, Florida in 1989 specifically designed to tackle the rising issue of crack cocaine abuse among offenders.
+Today, nearly every state has a drug court, and research shows the impact in reduced recidivism, significant cost savings for taxpayers, and lives recovered.
 Participants who successfully complete a drug court program can often have their underlying criminal offenses dismissed or expunged.
 If a participant fails to complete the program, their case will be processed as it normally would in the traditional court system.

 Drug court participation includes phases of treatment and court appearances, often 12-16 months long.
 Treatment includes a full continuum of services from detoxification and medication-assisted treatment to outpatient therapy.
 The requirements for weekly participation start out fairly intensive and gradually decrease as sobriety goals are achieved.